African-American women in the civil rights movement: African American women leaders

 Women not only provided help to those in power but also held important leadership positions within the civil rights movement, creating Black female support networks.
 African American female leaders include student Judy Richardson, who left college to organize projects, such as voter-registration drives.
 Kathleen Cleaver took the risk of serving as the first woman on the central committee of the Black Panther Party, making her a target of the FBI.
 Ella Mae Brayboy became the co-director of the voter registration drives sponsored by the Voter Education Project (VEP).
 Grace Hamilton was the first African American woman to be elected to the state legislature in the South.
 More women ran for political offices during this period of time, but they lacked attention due to the election of the first Black mayor, Maynard Jackson.
 Mary McLeod Bethune, a civil rights activist, made her voice heard, but was more subtle in how she did it.
 She seized every opportunity she could get her hands on to speak to the public about African American Civil rights.
 She spoke for women like Elizabeth Keckley, Frances E. Harper, Pauli Murray and Shirley Chisholm.
 All of these women looked for an opportunity to talk about civil rights so they can help pave the way for future African American women in the United States.
 These female leaders took positions of responsibility in which they accomplished great feats, most commonly left out of the narrative.
 They impacted African American history, because they wanted to have a voice in what they can do within society during the Civil Rights Movement.

 The Montgomery bus boycott

 Rosa Parks being fingerprinted by Deputy Sheriff D.H.
 Lackey after being arrested on February 22, 1956, during the Montgomery bus boycott.

+Claudette Colvin, arrested for not giving up her seat on a Montgomery bus nine months before Rosa Parks, was a main plaintiff in the Browder v.
+Gayle case which ended local bus discrimination in the United States.